 |Sponsor||Rep. Tiberi, Patrick J.|

-H.Con.Res.
-51 is being considered under suspension of the rules, requiring a two-thirds vote for passage.
-The legislation was introduced by Rep. Pat Tiberi (R-OH) on February 12, 2009.
+H.Res.
+4840 is expected to be considered on the floor of the House on Friday, March 19, 2010, under a motion to suspend the rules, requiring a two-thirds vote for passage.
+The legislation was introduced Rep. Patrick Tiberi (R-OH) March 12, 2010.